simupy/simupy/docs/index.rst

 SimuPy
 ======

 A framework for modeling and simulating dynamical systems.
-This provides an open source, Python based alternative to Simulink.
+This provides an open source, python-based alternative to Simulink.

 .. toctree::
    :hidden: